TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

   corporation) and primarily used to refer to instances of a specific class (a city, another planet, these persons, our corporation)"* (quote from `Wikipedia: Proper Noun
   <https://en.wikipedia.org/wiki/Proper_noun>`__)
-* *"...  proper nouns are limited to single words only (possibly with the), while proper names include all proper nouns (in their primary applications) as well as noun phrases such as the United Kingdom, North Carolina"* (quote from `Wikipedia: Proper Names
+* *"[...]  proper nouns are limited to single words only (possibly with the), while proper names include all proper nouns (in their primary applications) as well as noun phrases such as the United Kingdom, North Carolina"* (quote from `Wikipedia: Proper Names
   <https://en.wikipedia.org/wiki/Proper_noun#Proper_names>`__)

-compound words
+Compound words:

 * `Wikipedia: English compound <https://en.wikipedia.org/wiki/English_compound>`__